Host your next birthday party, Christmas bash, office function, baby shower, and even your wedding at these unique places

 Expect unique and exclusive beverages at this British gastropub, such as house-made spirits distilled with botanicals sourced from the Ann Siang area, as well as a house-designed beer containing a fusion of local citrus and spices; Oxhorn Lager.
 It’s also the first bar here to keg craft cocktails – Gin & Chronic, Sin Sling, Pina Colada and rotating seasonal cocktails.
 Herbs used in cocktails are even sourced entirely from their own rooftop garden.

 It’s always fun to appreciate art with a tipple in hand, so it’s a natural progression to have this swiggin’ haunt sprout from the cultured crannies of Kult Gallery.
 Once you’re done taking in some street art, help yourself to bespoke cocktails mixed by ex-Tapow bartender, Zac Mirza – the Kult Julep featuring rum, lime and gula melaka is a must-try!
-Not to mention, Kult Kafe is now the new home for the popular party series, Sunday At The Training Shed.
+Not to mention, Kult Kafe is home to many events.

 This glamorous bar doesn’t allow children for its Sunday brunch (peace!), and you get free-flowing cocktails together with a scrumptious buffet spread.
 Have a nasty hangover?
 Well, Manhattan Bar’s cocktail brunch has an impressive Bloody Mary cart that has a vast selection of hot sauces including Sriracha chilli and Ghost Pepper.